Ecumenical Patriarchate of Constantinople: Great Schism of 1054

-The relations between the papacy and the Byzantine court were good in the years leading up to 1054.
-The emperor Constantine IX and the Pope Leo IX were allied through the mediation of the Lombard catepan of Italy, Argyrus, who had spent years in Constantinople, originally as a political prisoner.
+Hosios Loukas, from the mid-10th century, is one of the most important monuments of Middle Byzantine architecture and Byzantine art.

-Patriarch Michael I Cerularius ordered a letter to be written to John, the Bishop of Trani in which he attacked the "Judaistic" practices of the West, namely the use of unleavened bread.
-The letter was to be sent by John to all the bishops of the West, including the Pope.
-John promptly complied and the letter was passed to Humbert of Mourmoutiers, the cardinal-bishop of Silva Candida, who translated the letter into Latin and brought it to the Pope, who ordered a reply to be made to each charge and a defence of papal supremacy to be laid out in a response.
+The relations between the papacy and the Byzantine court were generally cordial in the years leading up to 1054.
+The emperor Constantine IX and Pope Leo IX maintained alliances through the mediation of the Lombard catepan of Italy, Argyrus, who had spent years in Constantinople, originally as a political prisoner.

-Although he was hot-headed, Michael was convinced to cool the debate and thus attempt to prevent the impending breach.
-However, Humbert and the pope made no concessions and the former was sent with legatine powers to the imperial capital to solve the questions raised once and for all.
-Humbert, Frederick of Lorraine, and Peter, Archbishop of Amalfi, arrived in April 1054 and were met with a hostile reception; they stormed out of the palace, leaving the papal response with Michael, who in turn was even more angered by their actions.
-The patriarch refused to recognise their authority or, practically, their existence.
-When Pope Leo died on April 19, 1054, the legates' authority legally ceased, but they effectively ignored this technicality.
+In 1053, Patriarch Michael I Cerularius ordered a letter to be written to John, the Bishop of Trani, in which he strongly criticized what he viewed as "Judaistic" practices of the Western Church, specifically the use of unleavened bread in the Eucharist.
+In addition, the letter addressed other theological and cultural issues, particularly questioning the supremacy claimed by the Pope in Rome and criticizing the addition of the Filioque clause to the Nicene Creed by the Western Church.
+John sent the letter to all Western bishops, including the pope.
+It was translated into Latin by Humbert of Mourmoutiers, the cardinal-bishop of Silva Candida, who delivered it to the pope.
+A formal response was prepared addressing each accusation and defending papal supremacy.

-In response to Michael's refusal to address the issues at hand, the legatine mission took the extreme measure of entering the church of the Hagia Sophia during the Divine Liturgy and placing a bull of excommunication on the altar.
+Although Michael attempted to moderate the debate and prevent escalation, Humbert of Mourmoutiers and the papal representatives made no concessions and traveled with legatine authority to Constantinople to resolve the questions.
+Humbert, Frederick of Lorraine, and Peter, Archbishop of Amalfi, arrived in April 1054 and were met with a hostile reception; they left their written response with Michael, who refused to recognize their authority.
+When Pope Leo IX died on April 19, 1054, the legates’ authority technically ended, but they continued their mission.
+In response to Michael's refusal to address the concerns, the legates entered the Hagia Sophia during the Divine Liturgy and placed a bull of excommunication on the altar.